-VI.
-SAFEKEEPING AND CUSTODY
+V. SAFEKEEPING AND CUSTODY

 All security transactions, including collateral for repurchase agreements, entered into by the City shall be conducted on a delivery-versus-payment (DVP) basis which will ensure that securities are deposited in an eligible financial institution prior to the release of funds.
 Securities shall be held by a third-party custodian designated by the Finance Director and evidenced by safekeeping receipts with a written custodial agreement.
 The only exception to the foregoing shall be depository accounts and securities purchases made with: LAIF, time certificates of deposit, and money market mutual funds, since the purchased securities are not deliverable.
-Settlement instructions sent to the safekeeping agent shall require dual authorization.
-The Treasurer and the Finance Director shall be bonded to protect the public against possible embezzlement and malfeasance.
-Safekeeping procedures shall be reviewed annually by an independent external auditor and any irregularities noted should be reported promptly to the Treasurer and City Council.
+Settlement instructions sent to the safekeeping agent shall require dual authorization unless the trade is executed by the City's investment adviser.
+The Treasurer and the Finance Director, and if applicable, their designee, shall be bonded to protect the public against possible embezzlement and malfeasance.
+Safekeeping procedures shall be reviewed annually by an independent external auditor and any irregularities noted should be reported promptly to the Treasurer or designee and City Council.

-VII.
+VI.
 SUITABLE AND AUTHORIZED INVESTMENTS

 The City shall be governed by the California Government Code, Sections 53600 et seq.
-If the Code is amended to allow additional investments or is changed regarding the limits on certain categories of investments, the City is authorized to conform to the changes in the revised Code, provided that the changes are not specifically prohibited by the City's policy.
-The City shall be required to present those changes in the annual review of the policy and to incorporate the new legislation within the policy.
+Within the investments permitted by the Code, the City seeks to further restrict eligible investments to the guidelines listed below.
+In the event a discrepancy is found between this policy and the Code, the more restrictive parameters will take precedence.
+The City shall be required to present any changes to Code in the annual review of the.
 Surplus funds are defined as funds not required for the immediate necessities of the City and include investments in individually managed portfolio(s), money market fund(s) and/or State LAIF, and all portfolio limitations and restrictions shall apply to this aggregate amount.
 For purposes of compliance with the California Government Code and the City's Investment Policy, the credit rating requirement for medium-term notes, deposit notes, bank notes and commercial paper shall be based on the quality ratings at the time of purchase.
-If the quality rating of the issuer is downgraded, subsequent to purchase, by any of the Nationally Recognized Statistical-Rating Organizations below "A", or its equivalent, it shall be reported to the Finance Committee and City Council with a recommendation, and ongoing information shall be provided if the bond is not sold.
 Percentage limitations of surplus funds invested are noted for the various investment instruments.
 Where there is a specified percentage limitation for a particular category of investments, that percentage is applicable only at the date of purchase.
 A later increase or decrease in a percentage resulting from a change in values or assets shall not constitute a violation of that restriction.